Nanomaterials in Healthcare book cover

 Monalisha Debnath, Swati Patil, and Sujit Kumar Debnath

-Roshan Kesari and Bhingaradiya Nutan
+Roshan Keshari and Bhingaradiya Nutan

-Chapter 7.
-Nano Metal-Organic Frameworks as a Promising Candidate for Biomedical Applications
+7 Nano Metal-Organic Frameworks as a Promising Candidate for Biomedical Applications

 Dhruv Menon, Swaroop Chakraborty, Prateek Goyal, Eugenia Valsami-Jones, and Superb K. Misra

-Dhwani Rana, Raghav Gupta, Bharathi K, Rupali Pardhe, Nishant Kumar Jain, Sagar Salave, Rajendra Prasad, Derajram Benival, and Nagavendra Kommineni
+Dhwani Rana, Raghav Gupta, Bharathi K., Rupali Pardhe, Nishant Kumar Jain, Sagar Salave, Rajendra Prasad, Derajram Benival, and Nagavendra Kommineni

 Sayoni Sarkar, Jaisen Lokhande, and Sujit Kumar Debnath